ajsong/nanobrowser/README.md

 #### License [MIT](LICENSE)

-*Nanobrowser* is released by this open source project.
+*Nanobrowser* is published under the MIT license.
+See `LICENSE` for details.